 Veridian 60-second Digital Thermometer: Every kit needs a thermometer.
-This compact version is just $5.00 and uses standard sized watch batteries.
+This compact version uses standard sized watch batteries.

 Tincture of Benzoin: This is another one of those items I had never heard of.
 Its purpose is to hold a bandage or dressing in place.

 Irrigation Syringe, pack of 5: I had a few of these left over from visits to the dentist but it never occurred to put them in my first aid kit.
 I now realize that they are an excellent tool for flushing wounds.